Trauma Awareness Month

 By asking “what happened to you?” rather than “what’s wrong with you?” trauma-informed approaches foster supportive environments that can minimize the impact of traumatic events.

-Most people experience at least one traumatic event in their life which can impact the way they perceive the world.
-Becoming #TraumaInformedTogether helps us better understand and interact those who have experienced trauma.
+Most people experience at least one traumatic event in their life, which can impact the way they perceive the world.
+Becoming #TraumaInformedTogether helps us better understand and interact with those who have experienced trauma.

 Trauma Awareness Month (TAM)